 Do you have a family member with a serious mental illness who won’t acknowledge it, and isn’t willing to accept help?
-If so, then LEAP might help.
+If so, then LEAP can help.

 The LEAP (Listen – Empathize – Agree – Partner) approach was developed by Dr. Xavier Amador, author of I Am Not Sick, I Don’t Need Help!: How to Help Someone with Mental Illness Accept Treatment.
 LEAP can help you quickly gain the trust of someone who needs your help.
 The goal is to get your loved one to accept treatment and adhere to medication; this is accomplished by strengthening your relationship.

 FAMI-Alberta has a family member certified as a LEAP trainer.
-We’re currently offering a two-evening session the evenings of October 15 and 22.
-Register here, or contact us for more information.
+We’ll offer more classes when we have enough interest; please contact the LEAP trainer for more information.
 To learn about future LEAP sessions, sign up for our newsletter.

 Getting Medical Treatment

 This can be difficult when a loved one isn’t willing to accept help.
 Often, intervention is required.
 In Alberta, the Mental Health Act defines how someone can be committed to hospital without their consent – known as an involuntary or formal patient.
 For involuntary admission, these three criteria must be met:

 - suffering from a mental disorder,